t-elston/ks4_pipeline/README.md

 ## Automated spike-sorting and basic quality metrics
 `npx_ks4_pipeline.ipynb` uses [Kilosort 4](https://github.com/MouseLand/Kilosort) to sort your data, computes basic quality metrics for each of the putative units, and maps all data streams to a common timeline.

 To use this notebook straight out of the box, you'll need to have Kilosort 4 installed on your computer.
 This pipeline is optimized for recordings made with [SpikeGLX](https://billkarsh.github.io/SpikeGLX/) where each probe has its own folder.
-You will nee

 If you've got everything set up as described above, all you need to do the run the notebook is modify a few path variables in the second code cell.
 Specifically:
 - `base_folder`: path to the folder containing your recording data (the one that has the imec0 and imec1 sub-directories in it).